Contrast of Bangkok's old temples with its modern streets with colorful tuktuks & cabs

 For a delightful evening experience, stroll along Ong Ang Walking Street, a charming street food area that comes alive with vendors, street performers, and delectable street food.
 This was probably our favorite street food area during the weekend, as it’s lively but not crowded.
 It has this cozy atmosphere with its decorated lights and is located by a river stream.
 (Only open on Friday, Saturday & Sunday from 4 pm-10 pm)

-Ong Ang Walking Street near Chinatown in Bangkok
+Ong Ang Walking Street near Chinatown in Bangkok Thailand

 Join a guided tour of Chinatown

-If you prefer a local to show you around Bangkok’s Chinese heritage, check out this following 4-Hour Chinatown Guided Tour Mini Group.
+If you prefer a local to show you around Bangkok’s Chinese heritage, check out the following 4-Hour Chinatown Guided Tour Mini Group.
 On this walking tour, you will be joining a small group, exploring the markets, little eats, and hidden alleys such as Talat Noi.
 Not only will you be taken along the best sights, but also sample some amazing street food!

-11. Marvel at the Floating Markets
+11. Marvel at the floating markets

 Experience the captivating charm of Bangkok’s floating markets, where you can shop, eat, and immerse yourself in the local culture.
 Picture vibrant boats filled with fresh produce, scented flowers, handicrafts, and delicious street food.
 Visit the famous Damnoen Saduak Floating Market for a bustling scene and a wide range of items to buy.
 Vendors sell everything, from tropical fruits to traditional Thai souvenirs.
-For a more authentic experience, check out the hidden gem of Amphawa Floating Market, where you can explore narrow waterways and sample freshly cooked seafood.
-Set against a backdrop of charming wooden houses, this market offers a glimpse into the traditional way of life along the canals.
-Another very authentic option, right in Bangkok, is Taling Chan Floating Market, which is often overlooked!

 Don’t miss the chance to take a leisurely long-tail boat ride and soak in the sights, sounds, and aromas of these unique markets.
 It’s an opportunity to connect with Bangkok’s heritage and create lasting memories.
 Obviously, these floating markets are quite the tourist attraction these days and are less geared towards locals.
 While these markets get crowded, it’s still one of the most unique things to do in Bangkok.

-12. Watch a Muay Thai Fight
+12. Watch a Muay Thai fight

 Immerse yourself in the thrilling world of Muay Thai, the national sport of Thailand, by attending a live fight in Bangkok.
 Experience the electrifying atmosphere in a jam-packed arena as skilled fighters showcase their strength, agility, and technique in the ring.
 Whether you’re a fan of combat sports or simply curious about the local culture, watching a Muay Thai fight is an adrenaline-filled spectacle that will leave you captivated.